 The latest controversy seems to be women being extremely active throughout their pregnancies.
 Many people believe pregnancy is a delicate time for a woman and her baby.
 During this gestational period, her body is going through many physical and hormonal changes as the baby grows.
 Relaxation and taking it easy, so as not to endanger the fetus, have been the understood code among moms-to-be for centuries; however, a new breed of mom is emerging, one that believes pregnancy is not a “temporary handicap, illness, or sentence to sedentary life for 9 months or more.”
-These moms are staying just as active as they were prior to becoming pregnant, with slight modifications as their bellies grow, and they are receiving a lot of backlash and negative feed back for it.
+These moms are staying just as active as they were prior to becoming pregnant, with slight modifications as their bellies grow, and they are receiving a lot of backlash and negative feedback for it.

 So the questions posed are, how much is too much?
 What can a woman do to stay active during pregnancy and what should she avoid?
 According to the Mayo Clinic, a woman should avoid certain physical activities such as scuba diving, physical contact sports and anything causing her to lie flat on her back; however, if the woman is in good physical condition, exercise is deemed safe and good for both mother and baby.
 Dr. Brittany Stofko, DO of Penn Medicine states, “Every woman and every pregnancy is different, but those who exercised before pregnancy are usually able to continue working out at the same level,” (during).
 Both US Track and Field athlete and Olympian Alysia Montano and mother of 3 and Crossfitter Lea-Ann Ellison are evidence to the truth of Dr. Stofko’s words.

 On June 26th 2014, Alysia Montano shocked the nation and made world news after running the 800 meter race in the US Track and Field Championships.
 Finishing 35 seconds short of her best time, her goal was to dispel the misconceptions that many people have about running during pregnancy.
 She said, “What I found out mostly was that exercising during pregnancy is actually much better for the mom and the baby…I did all the things I normally do…I just happened to be pregnant.
-This, is my normal this year.”
+This is my normal this year.”
 Even though Montano was given full clearance to run by her doctor, the general public still questioned the safety of running in a competitive tournament during her third trimester.

 Should a woman’s skills as a mother be questioned because she chooses to stay in the best shape she can during her pregnancy?
 For many women who are active, staying in shape increases self-esteem allowing them to feel better about themselves.
 Doesn’t part of being a good parent stem from one’s view of self?
 Doesn’t staying active give you energy and keep you fit so that you can play with your children and teach them the importance and value of good health?
-If these arguments are true, why should one every question the parenting skills of an active woman, for only in taking the best care of herself, can she intern take full care of someone else.
+If these arguments are true, why should one ever question the parenting skills of an active woman, for only in taking the best care of herself, can she intern take full care of someone else.

 MCBMI wants to hear from you, we want your thoughts on active moms-to-be.